caidanw/caidanw.github.io/_posts/2017-11-23-organizing-naming-rules-conventions.md

-Title: Organizing Naming Rules & Conventions
+---
-Date: 2017-11-23 04:27
+layout: post
-Category: Clean Code
+title: Organizing Naming Rules & Conventions
-Slug: organizing-naming-rules-conventions
+permalink: organizing-naming-rules-conventions
-Status: published
+date: 2017-11-23 04:27:00
-Summary: When we write code, we must be conscious of our naming conventions, as they hold a lot of meaning and will be seen by others.
+---

 ### Note:

 Organize the names we give to our variables, methods, classes, arguments, and packages by following some simple rules (longer descriptions at the bottom).
 I refer to these coding objects that I give names as "entities" to keep it simple.

 ---